dzikoysk/reposilite/.github/README.md

  </div>
  <br>
  <div>
-  Lightweight and easy-to-use repository manager for Maven based artifacts in JVM ecosystem.
+  Lightweight and easy-to-use repository manager for Maven-based artifacts in the JVM ecosystem.
-This is simple, extensible and scalable self-hosted solution to replace managers like Nexus, Archiva or Artifactory, with reduced resources consumption.
+This is a simple, extensible and scalable self-hosted solution that replaces managers like Nexus, Archiva or Artifactory, with reduced resource consumption.
  </div>
  <br>
  <div>